ArturoAmaya/ScriptParser/syntax.md

 ### Composition
 Composition refers to how a particular clip is constructed.
 Composition commands are triggered with [] and inside use key-value pairs to override defaults.

 There are a few compositions that I wish to support.
-Currently I support picture in picture made by heygen.
+Currently I support picture in picture made by heygen and avatar only.
 I wish to also support non-heygen pip, side by side, avatar-only, and media-only.

 Each of those has parameters that become important as they get picked.